Chapter 1

 An innermost element is either the head word of a phrase layer or the verb of a clause layer.

-Furthering the onion analogy, the kind of layering seen in Figure 1.2 occurs when there is coordination, with each conjunct having to conform to whatever is possible at the same particular layer.
+Furthering the onion analogy, the kind of layering seen in Figure 1.2 occurs when there is coordination, with each conjunct having to conform to whatever is possible at the same layer.

 Figure 1.2: Parallel layers